tildeleb/cuckoo/README.md

 Cuckoo Hash Tables
 ==================

-This package is an implementation of a Cuckoo Hash Table. [^1] A Cuckoo Hash Table is similar to Go's builtin map but uses multiple hash tables with a random walk slot eviction strategy when hashing conflicts occur.
-A hash table is comprised of buckets and each bucket can have multiple slots.
+This package is an implementation of a Cuckoo Hash Table (CHT). [^1] A Cuckoo Hash Table is similar to Go's builtin map but uses multiple hash tables with a random walk slot eviction strategy when hashing conflicts occur.
+A Cuckoo Hash Table contains multiple hash tables each of which is comprised of buckets with slots.
 Each slot contains a key/value pair.

+Why use this instead of Go's builtin map?
+The first reason would be memory efficiency.
+The CHT is able to achieve very high load factors.
+The second reason is

 Load factors as high as .999 are achievable with the caveats that the amount of work per insertion increases as the hash table fills up (load factor increases) and the amount of work per delete increases with the number of hash tables and slots.
-The amount of work on Insert can be ameliorated by increasing the number of hash tables, the number of slots per bucket, or both.
+The amount of work on Insert can be ameliorated by decreasing the load factor, increasing the number of hash tables, the number of slots per bucket, or both.

 Additionally, Cuckoo Hash Tables are subject to pathological cases (cycles) that can prevent an insert from completing.
-If a cycle does occur, it is automatically detected, another hash table is added, and the insert is guaranteed to complete.
+If a cycle does occur, it can be automatically detected, another hash table is added on the fly, and the insert is guaranteed to complete.
 The amount of work done before a cycle is assumed can also be configured by the user via an API call.

 In this implementation there are three ways to reduce the probability of running into a pathological case: